Skip to Content

 ASI developed a portfolio approaching $450 million in value from the initial $150 million, supporting over 350 solar researchers across more than 120 projects.
-These included:

 - enabling research that looked for ways to overcome barriers to the market integration and uptake of solar technologies